Graylog2/graylog-plugin-aws/README.md

 ```

 This sets the version numbers, creates a tag and pushes to GitHub.
 Travis CI will build the release artifacts and upload to GitHub automatically.

+### Throttling

+The AWS Flow Logs and AWS Logs inputs support the ability to throttle if contention occurs in the Graylog Journal.
+Throttling will slow the rate of AWS Kinesis stream intake for these inputs by pausing processing until the Journal
+contention is cleared.
+If the contention lasts for more than 60 seconds, then the Kinesis consumer will be
+temporarily stopped until the Journal contention is resolved.

+To enable throttling, edit the input and check the *Allow throttling this input* checkbox.
+When enabled, the following criteria will
+be used to determine if throttling should occur:

+ 1. If there are zero uncommitted entries in the Graylog Journal, throttling will not occur.
+No further checks will be performed.
+ 2. Throttling will occur if the Journal has more than 100k uncommitted Journal entries.
+ 3. Throttling will occur if the Journal is growing in size rapidly (approximately 20k entries per second or greater).
+ 4. Throttling will occur if the process ring buffer capacity is zero.
+ 5. Nothing is currently being written to the Journal, throttling will not occur.
+No further checks will be performed.
+ 6. Throttling will occur if the Journal is more than 90% full.
+ 7. Throttling will occur if the Journal write rate is more than twice as high as the read rate.